microsoft/autogen/autogen/agentchat/contrib/rag/README.md

 We also support enabling the RAG capability for any conversable agent with `Ragability`.

 ## Overall Design
-The overall architecture of the agent is outlined below:
+The overall architecture of the RagAgent is outlined below:

 ![architecture](images/autogen-rag-overall.png)